 This provides the foundations from which we then begin to explore your experience.

 From there, we may use a mixture of talking, tracking sensations and gestures,

 creative expression and healing touch, depending on your needs on the day.

 Allowing your inner world to emerge "drop by drop",

 helps to befriend and eventually transform difficulties.

 As your therapist, I will guide and support you, by holding a space of loving presence,

 (Please see more testimonials below).

-SOMATIC THERAPY: 60 euros
+SOMATIC THERAPY: 70 euros per one hour session.

 In person, online, and group sessions are available.